By completing and submitting an Entry Form, each participating artist agrees to be bound by the following terms and conditions of entry:

 - being used in the National NAIDOC Award Ceremony room theming (i.e. projection, screens, staging etc.);

-- The National NAIDOC Poster may be used in the following manner (including but not limited to):
+- The National NAIDOC Poster may be used by the Commonwealth (or other party sublicensed by the Commonwealth) in the following manner (including but not limited to):

-- displayed in public places (i.e. offices, libraries, schools, shopping centre etc.);
+- displayed in public places (i.e. offices, libraries, schools, public transport, shopping centres etc.);

 - incorporated onto local NAIDOC event flyers;

-- displayed on social media pages and websites;
+- displayed on social media pages and websites, and broadcast on television;

 - providing black and white templates (for colouring in) to educational institutions to promote a positive awareness of NAIDOC and NAIDOC activities; and